 What is an SSL certificate?

 Since the creation of the internet, data has been transferred using hypertext transfer protocol, or HTTP.
 This worked well for a time, but as more and more information went online, it became apparent that HTTP was no longer sufficient for keeping users’ data safe.
-That’s when a new layer of security was added to online communications: an SSL certificate
+That’s when a new layer of security was added to online communications: a free SSL certificate

 SSL stands for secure sockets layer.
 It provides a type of encryption that secures data going to and coming from an online source.
 If a site has an SSL certificate installed, instead of the normal HTTP, you will see an HTTPS before the URL of a site, indicating that the site is secure.